jj09/jj09.github.io/_posts/2022-12-15-the-complete-guide-to-full-stack-marn-web-apps-development-mongodb-apollo-graphql-react-nodejs.md

 <img src="{{ site.baseurl }}/assets/2022/react-edit-book.gif" alt="Edit book from React UI" title="Edit book from React UI" />

-To make sure that everything works as expected, you can double check if books are being properly created, deleted and updated in Mongo with MongoDB Compass.
+To make sure that everything works as expected, you can double-check if books are being properly created, deleted and updated in Mongo with MongoDB Compass.

 <h2>Summary</h2>

 Congratulations!
 Now, you know how to build web apps with MARN stack!

-You can find entire code in this github repo: [https://github.com/jj09/marn](https://github.com/jj09/marn).
+You can find the entire code in this GitHub repo: [https://github.com/jj09/marn](https://github.com/jj09/marn).

 I also recorded a video version of this guide: